Solo Exhibition Benalla Art Gallery, 27 March – 19 July 2026, Benalla, VIC

 A woman with long red hair, wearing a black jacket, smiling and holding a glass of wine, is at an art event with abstract green and maroon artwork on the wall behind her.
 She is surrounded by blurred people in the foreground.

-On display at the Art Gallery of Ballarat from 17 May to 29 June, Conservation Status is an exhibition that highlights the fragility of the natural world by focusing on endangered and extinct species.
-The show features nine original hand-painted canvases, eight limited edition prints and a large-scale mural created within the gallery space.
-Each work portrays a different animal, from species facing imminent threat to those we’ve already lost – inviting viewers to reflect on the urgent need for conservation.
+Presented at the Art Gallery of Ballarat from 17 May to 29 June 2025, Conservation Status highlighted the fragility of the natural world through a focus on endangered and extinct species.
+The exhibition featured nine original hand-painted canvases, eight limited edition prints, and a large-scale mural created within the gallery space.
+Each work portrayed a different animal, from species facing imminent threat to those already lost – inviting viewers to reflect on the urgent need for conservation.

 Modern storefront window showcasing abstract artwork with geometric shapes in earthy tones, mounted on a white wall inside.